Satellogic: Products and services

 Satellogic is a Public Earth observation company listed on the NASDAQ (SATL) focused on building an information platform to solve the Earth's greatest challenges.
 Its business is structured around three main product lines:

 Asset Monitoring: Uses high-resolution, sub‐meter imagery to support applications in defense and security, infrastructure management, agriculture, and environmental monitoring.
 Satellogic recently signed a contract with the NASA CSDA to provide access to Satellogic's NewSat imagery fleet and with the Brazilian Air Force. to provide access to it low latency tasking and delivery capabilities to manage their national security.

 Constellation-as-a-Service: Offers a subscription-based model providing regular satellite imagery updates from a dedicated fleet, enabling assured access to imagery for mission critical applications.
 This business model enables nations to more rapidly develop their space capabilities and technology sectors through a comprehensive training and technology transfer/partnership model.
 As an example Albania purchased such a program in September 2022.
 Uzma of Malaysia and TATA Advanced Systems of India have also entered into similar agreements in December 2023 and November 2023, respectively.

-Satellite Systems: Develops and sells satellite hardware equipped with innovative sensors—including multispectral and hyperspectral cameras, full-motion video, inter-satellite radios for near real-time control and access, and onboard edge computing.
+Satellite Systems: Develops and sells satellite hardware equipped with sensors—including multispectral and hyperspectral cameras, full-motion video, inter-satellite radios for near real-time control and access, and onboard computing.
 Satellogic has delivered space technology to the Taiwan Space Agency under a contract signed in 2023.
 Further, Satellogic signed an agreement with IDT to support their US Office of Naval Research's (ONR) Slingshot Experimentation Series.
-Satellogic's core strength in this field is space heritage, a spirit of innovation and its speed to space.
+One of Satellogic's strength in this field is space heritage, and a "spirit of innovation".